A glamorous playground hosting strong traditions, modern architecture and nocturnal action.

 Departing from Birmingham Airport

 With its central location, getting to Birmingham Airport is convenient however you choose to arrive.
 If you’re travelling by public transport, you will find bus services running directly to the airport or to Birmingham International train station.
-There is a free and frequent Air Rail Link from the station which takes you to the terminal in just two minutes.
+There is a free and frequent transport from the station which takes you to the terminal in just minutes.

 As one of the largest international airports in Britain, Birmingham Airport is fully equipped with great facilities for you to take advantage of before you fly.

 Whether you’ve got some time to kill before your flight or you’re after some last minute essentials, Birmingham Airport has a great selection of shops for you to browse.
-Enjoy great savings at World Duty Free, head to WHSmith for your plane snacks, and for any electrical items you’ll find Dixons Travel.
-You can even get your nails done before you fly; Aerospa offers high quality beauty treatments in as little as 15 minutes!
+Enjoy great savings at World Duty Free, head to WHSmith for your plane snacks, and to InMotion for any electrical items.

 A great way to spend your time at the airport is to enjoy a delicious meal at one of our cafés, bars and restaurants.
-If you’ve got time for a sit-down meal before you fly then head to one of our many restaurants, such as Factory Bar and Kitchen, All Bar One, or family favourite Frankie & Benny’s.
-Dubai’s a classy place so why not kick start your holiday right by sipping on bubbles at Bottega Prosecco Bar?
-If you want to grab something to take onboard with you, you’ll find Pret a Manger and Burger King.
+If you’ve got time for a sit-down meal before you fly then head to one of our many restaurants, such as Factory Bar and Kitchen.
+If you want to grab something to take onboard with you, you’ll find Pret a Manger and Costa.

 Arriving at Dubai Airport